Features of strangeness production in pp and heavy ion collisions: Collision energy and centrality dependence of ; geometrical scaling

+Results of geometrical scaling, in terms of estimated slopes and offsets of the linear $\langle p_{T} \rangle$-hadron mass dependence and of average transverse flow velocity ($\langle \beta_{T} \rangle$) and kinetic freeze-out temperature ($T_{kin}$) parameters from the Boltzmann-Gibbs Blast Wave (BGBW) fits of $p_{T}$ spectra, in relation to the geometrical variable $\sqrt{\langle dN/dy \rangle/S_{\perp}}$ and comparison with pp collisions at LHC energies for pions, kaons and protons were reported in \cite{petro3} and for $K^0_S$, $\Lambda$, $\Xi^{-}$ and $\Omega^{-}$ in \cite{petro4}.
+The similarities and differences in terms of these correlations between $\pi^{+}$, $K^{+}$, p and ${K^0_S}$, $\Lambda$, $\Xi^{-}$ and $\Omega^{-}$ can be followed in Figures \ref{fig-3} - \ref{fig-6}.
 Qualitatively, there are similarities between the two categories of hadrons, i.e. a linear dependence on $\sqrt{\langle dN/dy \rangle/S_{\perp}}$ of the slopes of $\langle p_{T} \rangle$ as a function of hadron mass and a constant value of the corresponding offsets, separately for RHIC and LHC energies.
 Quantitatively, there are differences, i.e. the slopes corresponding to $\pi^{+}$, $K^{+}$ and p are larger than the ones corresponding to $K^0_S, \Lambda, \Xi^{-}$ and $\Omega^{-}$ while the offsets are larger for strange hadrons relative to $\pi^{+}$, $K^{+}$ and p.
 This is in agreement with the dynamical freeze out scenario, namely, $K^0_S, \Lambda, \Xi^{-}$ and $\Omega^{-}$, suffering negligible interaction with the hadron environment, conserve the momentum distribution corresponding to their formation time, while $\pi^{+}$, $K^{+}$ and p could build up extra expansion via elastic interaction with the hadronic medium, resulting in an increase in the slope of $\langle p_{T} \rangle$ as a function of mass.
 The offsets, within the error bars, are constant as a function of $\sqrt{\langle dN/dy \rangle/S_{\perp}}$, the values at LHC energies being larger than at RHIC energies.
-In both energy ranges, the offsets associated to strange hadrons are larger than in the case of $\pi^{+}$, $K^{+}$ and p.
 Within the string percolation scenario, inspired by color glass condensate (CGC) \cite{Bir, Dias} such a difference could be explained by a higher percolation probability at LHC energies relative to the RHIC ones, at LHC energies the gluon density per unit of rapidity and unit overlap area being by a factor 3-4 larger than at the top RHIC energy \cite{Muel}.
 Simultaneous fits of the $p_{T}$ spectra of $\pi^{+}$, $K^{+}$ and p and separately of $K^0_S$, $\Lambda$, $\Xi^{-}$ and $\Omega^{-}$ using the BGBW expression inspired by hydrodynamical models \cite{Schneder} were performed and the values of the fit parameters namely, the average transverse expansion velocity ($\langle \beta_{T} \rangle$) and the kinetic freeze-out temperature ($T_{kin}$), are presented in Figures \ref{fig-5} and \ref{fig-6}, respectively. $\langle \beta_{T} \rangle$ scales as a function of $\sqrt{\langle dN/dy \rangle/S_{\perp}}$, separately for $\pi^{+}$, $K^{+}$ and p and $K^{0}_{S}$, $\Lambda$, $\Xi^{-}$ and $\Omega^{-}$ with lower values for strange hadrons at a given $\sqrt{\langle dN/dy \rangle/S_{\perp}}$, in agreement with the trends observed in Figure \ref{fig-3}, having the same explanation.
-The kinetic freeze-out temperature decreases with increasing $\sqrt{\langle dN/dy \rangle/S_{\perp}}$, the values for $\pi^{+}$, $K^{+}$ and p being lower than the ones coresponding to $K^{0}_{S}$, $\Lambda$, $\Xi^{-}$ and $\Omega^{-}$.
+The kinetic freeze-out temperature decreases with increasing $\sqrt{\langle dN/dy \rangle/S_{\perp}}$, the values for $\pi^{+}$, $K^{+}$ and p being lower than the ones corresponding to $K^{0}_{S}$, $\Lambda$, $\Xi^{-}$ and $\Omega^{-}$.
 For both hadron families, the extracted values at LHC energies are larger than the corresponding ones at RHIC energies for a given value of $\sqrt{\langle dN/dy \rangle/S_{\perp}}$.